maxboeck/mxb/src/notes/2020-04-27-looking-at-coronavirusdatagovuk-matthew-somerville.md

 tags: link
 ---

 Yesterday I was looking for data on less-then-ideal emergency information sites.
-Then @dracos does this amazing case study with more detail then I could have hoped for! ð¯
+Then @dracos does this amazing case study with more detail than I could have hoped for! 😍

 [http://dracos.co.uk/wrote/coronavirus-dashboard/](http://dracos.co.uk/wrote/coronavirus-dashboard/)